Patanjalijoshi/Arduino---Displaying-pressure-and-temprature-value-on-LCD/README.md

 # Arduino---Displaying-pressure-value-on-LCD
-This project involves the interfacing of a pressure sensor and a LCD display to display the pressure reading.
+This project involves the interfacing of a pressure & temprature sensor and a LCD display to display the pressure reading.